 If we keep the Word of God from His people we exalt ourselves above the knowledge of God.
 We are not the light more than Jesus is the light even though we are still the light of the world.
 Psalm 119:130 says “The entrance of Your words gives light; it gives understanding to the simple.”

-When start talking more about ourselves or more about our experiences we impart a zeal that is not aligned to what God wants.
+When we start talking more about ourselves or more about our experiences we impart a zeal that is not aligned to what God wants.
 Paul was praying for the Israelites in Romans 10:1-3 that they may have the zeal that is according to knowledge which is knowing God according to experience.
 May the Lord teach us and guide us as we walk with His people.

 Brethren, my heart’s desire and prayer to God for Israel is that they may be saved.
 For I bear them witness that they have a zeal for God, but not according to knowledge.
 For they being ignorant of God’s righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God.